-Marion Romberg studied art history and history at the University of Vienna, as well as business administration in Germany, New Zealand and England.
-She received her PhD in history from the University of Vienna in 2016.
-She was awarded a Gerda Henkel Foundation scholarship and was a researcher on the projects ‘Erdteilallegorien im Barockzeitalter’ and ‘Die Tagebücher und Tagzettel des Kardinals Ernst Adalbert von Harrach (1598–1667).
-Edition und Kommentar’ funded by the Austrian Science Fund at the University of Vienna.
-She teaches at the University’s Department of History (since 2017) and is honorary editor of the scholarly portal Habsburg Discussion Network (since 2010).
-She is also a member of the board of the Austrian Society for 18th Century Studies (since 2008).
+Marion Romberg studied Art History and History at the University of Vienna as well as Business Administration in Germany, New Zealand, and England.
+In 2016 she got her PhD in History from the University of Vienna.
+She was a scholarship holder of the Gerda Henkel Foundation and a project member in two FWF projects "Continent Allegories in the Baroque Age" and "The Diaries and Tagzettel of Cardinal Ernst Adalbert von Harrach (1598–1667).
+Edition and Commentary" at the University of Vienna.
+Since 2017 she teaches at the University of Vienna’s Department of History and in 2020/2021 also at the University of Bonn’s Department of History.
+She was an editor of the scientific portal Habsburg Discussion Network (2010–2020) and is member of the board of the Austrian Society for 18th Century Studies (since 2008).

 Period: 16th to 18th centuries.

 Area: Southern Germany, Habsburg Monarchy